 An "electronic waste consolidation facility" receives and stores electronic waste for the purpose of organizing, categorizing or consolidating such waste for transport to an electronic waste recycling facility.

 Electronic waste consolidation facilities include, but are not limited to, facilities of brokers acting as intermediaries between electronic waste buyers and sellers, and regional centers at which electronic waste is organized, categorized or consolidated after being transported to such centers from electronic waste collection sites or other electronic waste consolidation facilities.

 - Submit a one-time registration and registration fee.
-Owners/operators of electronic waste consolidation facilities in the state must register with the department using the first form below, and submit a one-time registration fee of $250 accompanied by the second form below, at least thirty days prior to receiving any electronic waste.
+Owners/operators of electronic waste consolidation facilities in the state must register with the department, and submit a one-time registration fee of $250, at least thirty days prior to receiving any electronic waste.
 A registration is effective upon acceptance by the department.
 A person may operate an electronic waste consolidation facility while also operating such facility as an electronic waste recycling facility.
 Where a facility is operated for both purposes, only one registration fee must be paid.